EffectsSDK/video-effects-sdk-web/sdk/npm/README.md

 A Customer ID is required for the Effects SDK.

-To receive a new trial Customer ID, please fill out the contact form on the [effectssdk.ai](https://effectssdk.ai/request-trial) website.
+To create a Customer ID, view pricing, and activate trials, please register on the developer portal here [effectssdk.ai](https://effectssdk.ai/cp/registration) website.

 ## NPM